AblionGE/MPI-Ant-Colony-Optimization-Algorithm/doc/report/theoretical_analysis.md

   \label{theoretical_speedup}
 \end{figure}

-We can observe in figures \ref{computations} and \ref{theoretical_speedup} that with a few ants, adding nodes is not a good solution, especially if we add nodes that have nothing to do.
+We can observe in figures \ref{computations} and \ref{theoretical_speedup} that adding nodes improves the performances of the program.
-On the contrary, with more ants, we clearly see that adding nodes improves performances.
-We can already expect that with the variance of the network speed, the practical speedup will not be as good as here.
+Nevertheless, we can already expect that with the variance of the network speed, the practical speedup will not be as good as here.

 ### Critical Path and Theoretical Speedup